 - Am I attentive to even the smallest details?

-If you answered “yes” to all of the questions above, you could be well-suited for a medical billing and coding career.
+If you answered “yes” to all of the questions above, you may be well-suited for a medical billing and coding career.

 Job Options in Medical Billing and Coding